gpuweb/gpuweb/proposals/compatibility-mode.md

 `'linear'`, `'flat'`, and one of three interpolation sampling modes: `'center'`, `'centroid'`, `'sample'`

 In compatibility mode, `'linear'` type and sampling mode `'sample'` are disallowed.
-If used via an entry point in a shader module passed to `createRenderPipeline`, `createRenderPipelineAsync`, `createComputePipeline`, or `createComputePipelineAsync` a validation error is generated.
+If either are used in the code passed to `createShaderModule` a validation error is generated.

 **Justification**: OpenGL ES 3.1 does not support `linear` interpolation nor `sample` sampling.